-Figure 18: Modeling an underdamped slug test response with the Geoprobe[®] Slug Test Analysis Software package (GW1650).The software provides for input of well construction parameters, modeling and calculation of K with graphical print outs.
+Figure 18: Modeling an underdamped slug test response with the Geoprobe® Slug Test Analysis Software package (GW1650).
+The software provides for input of well construction parameters, modeling and calculation of K with graphical print outs.
 The analysis software is included with the slug test kit.
+A User's Guide is provided with the software.